-We thank Dr. Christine Peterson for sharing the code to implement the joint Bayesian variable and graph selection method in Peterson et al. (2016).
-We would like to thank two referees for their valuable comments.
-This research was supported by the Simons Foundation's collaboration grant (No.635213), the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No.2019R1F1A1059483) and INHA UNIVER-SITY Research Grant.
+We thank Dr. Christine Peterson for sharing the code to implement joint Bayesian variable and graph selection method in Peterson et al. (2016).
+We would like to thank two referees for their valuable comments which have led to improvements of an earlier version of the paper.
+This research was supported by the Simons Foundation's collaboration grant (No.635213) and the National Research Foundation of Korea (NRF) grant funded by the